leferrad/meli_datachallenge2019/docs/notes.md

 - Split datasets per language (spanish and portuguese)
     - Train / Test split as cross validation strategy
     - During modeling, Train is split into Train / Valid
-    - IMPORTANT: split must be stratified per categories, to ensure the same balance of classes on each dataset.
+    - IMPORTANT: split must be stratified per categories, to ensure a similar balance of classes on each dataset.
 - Clean text:
     - Lower case
     - Remove accents through unidecode